py-why/dowhy/README.rst

 Contributing
 ============

 This project welcomes contributions and suggestions.
+For a guide to contributing and a list of all contributors, check out `CONTRIBUTING.md <https://github.com/microsoft/dowhy/blob/master/CONTRIBUTING.md>`_.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.